Coherent modeling of longitudinal causal effects on binary outcomes: Application to the Mothers' Stress--Children's Morbidity study

 We first tested the g-null mean hypothesis \eqref{eqn:g-null}.
 Note that as $Y$ is binary, the g-null mean hypothesis coincides with the g-null hypothesis of \citet[\S 6]{robins1986new}.
-A valid level-$\alpha$ test may be obtained by testing $(\alpha_0, \alpha_1, \alpha_2^T) = 0.$ In our analysis, we used 2-step maximum likelihood for parameter estimation, non-parametric bootstrap for variance estimation and a multivariate Wald-test for testing the g-null.
-The p-value was 0.526, suggesting that we have failed to reject the g-null (mean) hypothesis at the 0.05 level.
-Note that as discussed by \citet[\S 6]{robins1999estimation}, the standard generalized estimating equation approach of \citet{zeger1986longitudinal} cannot be used to test the g-null hypothesis in the presence of time-dependent confounding by $L_k$.
+A valid level-$0.05$ test may be obtained by testing $(\alpha_0, \alpha_1, \alpha_X^T) = 0.$ The p-values from the three methods all suggest that we have failed to reject the g-null (mean) hypothesis at the 0.05 level.
+Note that the standard generalized estimating equation approach of \citet{zeger1986longitudinal} cannot be used to test the g-null hypothesis in the presence of time-dependent confounding by $L_k$ \citep[\S 6]{robins1999estimation}.

-We then report estimates of the parameters $(\alpha_0, \alpha_1, \beta_0, \beta_1, \beta_\ast, \delta, \gamma_{00}, \gamma_{01}, \gamma_{10}, \gamma_{11})$ in Table \ref{tab:coef}.
-Although $(\alpha_0, \alpha_1)$ and $(\gamma_{10}-\gamma_{00}, \gamma_{11}- \gamma_{01})$ both encode relationships between maternal stress and children's illness, the former has a causal interpretation, whereas the latter does not due to time-dependent confounding.
-We also notice that estimates of the parameters associated with the generalized odds product are very unstable.
-This is expected since, similar to our observations in the simulation studies, in this data application the observed data likelihood contains very little information on GOP: for a wide range of values of GOP (holding the other parameters fixed), $p_{\text{max}}$ is very close to $1$.
-For the same reason, this instability in the estimates for GOP does not affect our estimation for other parameters.
+We then compare estimates of the causal parameters $(\alpha_0, \alpha_1, \alpha_X)$ from the three methods.
+The confidence interval of the proposed DR estimator is shorter than the DR estimator with a logistic baseline model.
+This is consistent with the findings in Table \ref{tab:sim-logit-vs-mle}, suggesting that our compatible parameterization may lead to efficiency gain in doubly robust estimation.
+Consistent with the findings in Tables \ref{tab:est} and \ref{tab:est-L0cont} in the Supporting Information, the MLE leads to shorter confidence intervals than the DR estimators.

 We also compare the regime where all mothers are subject to substantial stress for 8 consecutive days, versus the regime where all mothers are never stressed during these 8 days, possibly due to a fully effective intervention program.
-Compared to the latter, the former regime is estimated to result in a 4.850 (95\% CI [1.202, 8.498]) fold increase in risk of childhood illness in the 9th day, suggesting a statistically significant causal effect by comparing these extreme regimes.
-Note that, even though we failed to reject the overall g-null in a test with six degrees of freedom, we find statistical significance when comparing this particular pair, for which we anticipate the causal effect to be the largest.
+We choose this comparison because it is expected to show the largest effect.
+We use estimates from the MLE as they are the most stable among the three. {Compared to the latter, the former regime is estimated to result in a 4.850 (95\% CI [1.202, 8.498]) fold increase in risk of childhood illness on the 9th day, suggesting a statistically significant causal effect by comparing these extreme regimes.} Note that, even though we failed to reject the overall g-null in a test with six degrees of freedom, we find statistical significance when comparing this particular pair, for which we anticipate the causal effect to be the largest.